david0u0/sqlx-multiple-sqlite-example/README.md

 (It's clear that exactly 5 records are inserted in function `insert_stuff`, and I apply the same function to both sqlite pool)

 Also made sure the two db pool are closed properly.

+## Some clue?
+If I sleep 100ms after closing db and before exiting the program, the problem disappear.

 ![image](https://user-images.githubusercontent.com/3937480/216809053-81b6456a-d305-4df6-8afe-7a84c4b1b8e0.png)